JohnLaMaster/MRS-Sim/README.md

 Quality control procedures are still being developed.
 Once the SOP and logistics have been finalized, the link to the repo will be posted here.
 Until then, if you are interested in this portion of the project, please feel free to email me.

-# Working with the model
-If you use one of the provided configuration templates, please cite the following paper (citation will appear once published).
-If you would like to collaborate to create a dataset, please reach out at john.t.lamaster (at) gmail dot com.